GuangxiangZhu/GEM/README.md

 * Output file

     structure.txt: The reconstructed chromatin structure, i.e., an ensemble of conformations (N × 3 × M matrix).
 M is the number of conformations.

+    proportions.txt: The corresponding weights of conformations (M × 1 matrix).

 * Parameter selection